Jye Amiss

 Jye Amiss (/ˈeɪməs/ AY-məs; born 31 July 2003) is an Australian rules footballer who plays for the Fremantle Football Club in the Australian Football League (AFL).

 Early career

 Amiss grew up in Busselton, Western Australia.
-He played football for the Busselton Football Club in the South West Football League, and represented Western Australia at under-19s level.
+He attended Vasse Primary School and later Cape Naturaliste College, where he played school football.
+He also played local junior and senior football for the Busselton Football Club in the South West Football League, and represented Western Australia at under-19s level.

 Career

 2022: Debut season

 Amiss was drafted with Fremantle's first selection, the 8th overall, in the 2021 national draft.
 He made his debut in round 8 of the 2022 AFL season against kicking two goals on debut, including a goal with his first kick.
 Amiss suffered a kidney injury while playing for Peel Thunder in the WAFL, and had to undergo surgery which saw him sidelined for 12 weeks.
 Amiss made his AFL return during Fremantle's elimination final against the Western Bulldogs at Optus Stadium, kicking two goals.

 2023: Leading goalkicker

 He was surprisingly left out of the Fremantle line-up for their opening game of the season against St Kilda.
-Round 10 of the 2023 AFL season saw Amiss kick 3 goals during Fremantle's 29-point win over Geelong.
-He was awarded a 2023 AFL Rising Star nomination in round 11, kicking 3 goals during Fremantle's 7-point win over Melbourne at the MCG.
-Amiss kicked a career-high four goals during Fremantle's round 16 game against the Western Bulldogs.
-He kicked an equal-career high four goals in round 22 against the West Coast Eagles during Western Derby 57.
-Amiss signed a six-year contract extension during 2023, tying him to Fremantle until at least 2029.
+In Round 10 of the 2023 AFL season, Amiss kicked 3 goals in Fremantle's 29-point win over Geelong.
+He was awarded a Rising Star nomination the following week in Round 11, kicking 3 goals in Fremantle's 7-point win over Melbourne at the MCG.
+Amiss kicked a career-high four goals in Round 16 against the Western Bulldogs.
+He also kicked an equal career-high four goals in Round 22 against the West Coast Eagles during Western Derby 57.
+In July, Amiss signed a six-year contract extension tying him to Fremantle until at least the end of 2029.
 He finished the season as Fremantle's leading goalkicker, having kicked 41 goals in just his second season of AFL football.